Credentialing

 The framework outlines two key drivers supporting the approval of credentials:

-In 2017 we undertook a pilot for a post-CCT credential in Liaison Psychiatry (see below).
-In 2019 we were selected by the GMC to apply the outcome of the pilot to the new framework.
+The RCPsych worked with the GMC as part of their 'Early Adopter' process.
+A post-CCT credential in Liaison Psychiatry was piloted in 2019.
 So far, we have received approval from the GMC's Curriculum Oversight Group (COG) and are working with the GMC's Curriculum Advisory Group (CAG) and approvals team towards implementation.

 Currently, formal training in Liaison Psychiatry is only offered as part of higher specialist training leading to an endorsement.
 A recognised training route is needed for consultants working (or expected to work) in this area, who do not hold an endorsement in liaison psychiatry to meet the service demands.

 The pilot is now complete and we are moving through the GMC's Early Adopter process.
-If you are interested in the outcome or would like to be kept informed of any future opportunities please complete our online form.
+Further updates regarding the status of the Credential will posted when available.

 Eating Disorders Credential

-In early 2022, the RCPsych was commissioned by Health Education England (now NHSE) to produce an Eating Disorders Credential.
-The pilot commenced in October 2022 and applications for the first Medics only cohort closed on the 30 June 2023.
+In early 2022, the RCPsych was commissioned by NHS England (NHSE) to produce an Eating Disorders Credential.

 Want to learn more about credentialing?